 During the 2010s, I designed websites.
 I built them with HTML/CSS/JS.
 I made custom themes for WordPress.
 Now in 2020s, I reposition myself for a Front-End career.
 I’ve started learning React and related stuff along with TypeScript.
 I’ll share what I’ve learned during this journey.

-• I felt innovative as I coded the design for TAMG since I was coding a horizontal website for the first time (it’s not my first horizontal design though, see Ada Photography).
+• I felt innovative as I coded the design for TAMG since I was coding a horizontal website for the first time.
 The timeline makes the user travel in time.

 • The timeline can be filtered by bands, people, location, and event type.
 Pages for bands and people become a “profile page”.

 It didn’t use the screen estate effectively in desktop mode: Half of the screen was blank image.

 A long text greeted the visitors, “about” page and the homepage was the same.